US House committee chair signs subpoena for State Dept Afghanistan documents

 Blinken said during a hearing last week that the department had already shared information and was working to provide more, but that some specific details could only be shared with senior officials, a move intended to protect the identity of those who had expressed dissent.

-The State Department did not immediately respond to a request for comment from Reuters on Monday evening.
+Asked by Reuters for comment on the subpoena, the State Department referred to remarks by spokesperson Vedant Patel at Monday's press briefing.
+Patel said it was "vital to us that we preserve the integrity" of the dissent channel.
+He said the department was "prepared to make the relevant information in the cable available through briefings or some other mechanisms."

-(Reporting by Costas Pitas in Los Angeles and Eric Beech in Washington; Editing by Sonali Paul)
+(Reporting by Costas Pitas in Los Angeles and Eric Beech in Washington; Editing by Sonali Paul and Muralikumar Anantharaman)

 ((Costas.Pitas@thomsonreuters.com; Reuters Messaging: costas.pitas.thomsonreuters@reuters.net and @Cpitas on Twitter))